-And yet ... by the time I got to the third book of the Ferren trilogy, there was an impossible amount of accumulated backstory.
+And yet ... by the time I got to Ferren and the Invasion of Heaven, the third book of the Ferren trilogy, there was an impossible amount of accumulated backstory.
 I couldn't incorporate it, so I had to use a summary-type prologue.
 I did it the way they do "The Story So Far ..." for magazine serials, that is, character by character.
 Like this:

 ASMODAI When the War Council of archangels allowed Satan and his followers back into Heaven, Asmodai also pretended to repent.
-But he still harboured plans of domination, and has now rejected Heaven for the second time.
+But he still harbored plans of domination, and has now rejected Heaven for the second time.